Introduction to Plugin Mechanisms and Their Comparison

 - Parameters remain unchanged, plugins are independent.

-Related plugin hooks:
+- Related plugin hooks: - renderDynamicImport,- resolveAssetUrl,- resolveFileUrl,- resolveImportMeta

-Description: Executes with the same parameters, directly executes for those without return values and collects and executes in parallel for those with return values.
-Does not wait for the current plugin to complete execution, no return value.
+- hookParallel- Description: Executes with the same parameters, directly executes for those without return values and collects and executes in parallel for those with return values.
+Does not wait for the current plugin to complete execution, no return value. - Use Cases: - Tasks need to be completed as much as possible.

 - Parameters remain unchanged, does not affect plugins.